-However, if you have changed your land cover in your new simulation (for example, if you have changed your land ice distribution), you will first need to create a new clm2.i file that conforms to your new land cover assignments in your modified surface datafile.
-Creating a new clm2.i file is a two step process.
+However, if you have changed your land cover in your new simulation (for example, if you have changed your land ice distribution), you will first need to create a new clm2.i file that conforms to the new land cover assignments in your modified surface datafile.
+Creating a new clm2.r file is a two step process.
 Step 1: Run a short (e.g., 5 day) startup simulation with arbitrary initial conditions, and fsurdat=''.
 The 5 day simulation will produce a restart file and surface dataset that is consistent with the vegetation and ice distributions in your modified raw mksrf files, which are different from the original experiment that you wish to branch from.
 Use the tool, interpinic, to re-map the restart data from the original simulation to the new restart file created by the 5-day run.

-3. Save the surface dataset created by the 5 day run for your new experiment.
+Save the surface dataset created by the 5-day run for your new experiment.

 - Tool: interpinic